fuse-box/fuse-box/README.md

 ## How does FuseBox work?!

-The idea of FuseBox was born, when started struggling with webpack.
-It is slow, and it did not deliver the required functionality.
-On another hand, jspm did what I wanted, but still it was not something I would go for.
-So I decided to combine both and create my own version that has the power of both bundlers combined.

 ### Static analysis (acorn)
 Behind the scenes, fusebox uses acorn to make static analysis on your code, extracting require statements and es6 imports.
 So, as long as it is a valid javascript es5 or es6, you will get your code bundled with no plugins required.